gguillau/Cuetessa-Song-Valence-Prediction/README.md

-# Practicum Task for Cuetessa, Inc. – Predicting Valence of Pop Songs
+# Task for Cuetessa, Inc. – Predicting Valence of Pop Songs

 ## Objective